 Scholar and film lover David Bordwell discusses the state of film studies, film festival going, and other film related activity.

-David Hanley has a BFA and MA in Film Studies from Concordia University and is currently working towards a PhD in Canadian Studies at Carleton University’s School of Indigenous and Canadian Studies.
-As well as having written over a dozen essays for Offscreen, he has had pieces published by the Canadian Journal of Irish Studies, Synoptique, The Projector, Isis and Nuacht.
+David Hanley has a BFA and MA in Film Studies from Concordia University and is currently a PhD candidate in Indigenous and Canadian Studies at Carleton University’s School of Indigenous and Canadian Studies.
+As well as being a regular contributor to Offscreen, he has had pieces published by the Canadian Journal of Irish Studies, Synoptique, The Projector, Isis and Nuacht.
 He also contributed several entries to the Historical Dictionary of South American Cinema by Dr. Peter H. Rist (Rowman & Littlefield, 2014) and a chapter, “Serial Killers, Deals with the Devil, and the Madness of Crowds: The Horror Film in Nazi-Occupied France”, to Reclaiming 1940s Horror Cinema: Traces of a Lost Decade (Lexington Books, 2015) and The Spaces and Places of Canadian Popular Culture (Canadian Scholars’ Press, 2019).
 He has been a programmer for Cine Gael of Montreal’s annual series of contemporary Irish films since 2011.